midhun98/timesworld/README.md

-Machine Test solution for time world for the position for python developer
+Machine Test solution for times world for the position of python developer